KerryMaths/Bill/README.md

-Bill unattended test - Kerry Maths
+# Bill unattended test - Sky Apps Team

+## Requirements

+Create a AngularJS app which provides a user with their bill information.
+You will have to request the data from the server (will be in a JSON format).
-App should display customer’s bill.
+App should display:

-App written using Angular
+ - Subscription
+ - Call Charges
+ - sky Store

-How to run app.
+### How to run app.

 - install NodeJS and NPM
-- "npm install -g bower karma” - install bower and karma globally
+- `npm install -g bower karma` - install bower and karma globally
-- run "npm install” in project root directory - uses package.json to download the dependencies
+- run `npm install` in project root directory - uses package.json to download the dependencies
-- run "bower install” in project root directory - uses bower.json to download bower components
+- run `bower install` in project root directory - uses bower.json to download bower components
-- run  “karma start karma.conf.js” - runs tests using Karma test runner
+- run  `karma start karma.conf.js` - runs tests using Karma test runner
 - open app/index.html in browser to view bill